pallavi-garg/pallavi-garg.github.io/projects/documentsimilarity.md

   - Algorithms
   - Pattern Matching
   - Jaccard Similarity
-summary: "Measured document similarity using Jaccard Similarity and min hashing technique."
+summary: "Measure document similarity using Jaccard Similarity and min hashing technique.
+Represent the document as set of shingles for minhash calculation.
+Compare the performance with different metrics of the algorithms.
+Finally compare it with brute force approach."
 ---

 ### Problem Statement